River Swilly

 The River Swilly (An tSúileach) is a river in County Donegal, Ireland, which flows in an eastern direction through Letterkenny.
 Letterkenny, the largest town in County Donegal, is built on the river and became the first crossing point on the river in the 17th century.

-History
+Name

-The river takes its name Súileach from a man-eating water monster that was chopped in half by Saint Columba, who was born in Gartan.
-Letterkenny DJ and Producer Diarmuid O'Doherty produced a song, "A Monster in the River Swilly", about this legend.
+The river takes its name Súileach ("sharp sighted" or "seeing one"), a multi-eyed man-eating water monster that was reputedly killed by Saint Columba.
+Letterkenny DJ and producer Diarmuid O'Doherty produced a song, "A Monster in the River Swilly", about this legend.

 Course

 The River Swilly rises near Glendore, a mountain in County Donegal, and flows for around 41.8 km, flowing through Letterkenny, before flowing into the Atlantic Ocean at Lough Swilly.
 A number of 'burns' flow into the river throughout its course.
 These include the Forglug Burn, which flows into the river just to the south of Conwal Cemetery, and the Correnagh Burn, which flows under the Derry Road (part of the N56), entering the river at Bonagee on the eastern edge of Letterkenny.